Table of Contents

 And yes, we know that when gun ownership rates decline, so do the number of suicides.

 Men, of course, are more likely to use a firearm to complete suicide.

 Suffocation (such as hanging) is also quite common, accounting for more than a quarter of all suicides each year.

 People poison themselves as well, though it is not as common as firearm deaths or hanging.
 It accounts for almost 14% of all suicides in the United States.

 About 8% of suicides result from other means, such as cutting and falls.

-Why Do People Commit Suicide in the United States?
+Why Do People Complete Suicide in the United States?

-People decide to commit suicide for myriad reasons.
+People decide to complete suicide for myriad reasons.

 For many, it’s due to a pervasive mental disorder or terminal illnesses.
 Traumatic experiences are also a big reason why people choose to complete suicide.